Caring for Our Mental Health Clients

 What the figures mean

-BHS is consistently performing better than the benchmark in all of the last 4 quarters.
+BHS is consistently performing better than the benchmark in all of the last four quarters.